warp-contracts/warp/docs/MIGRATION_GUIDE.md

 💡 You can read detailed explanation of each contract method [here.](CONTRACT_METHODS.md)

 ### [Optional] 2.4 Confgure logging
-Smartweave V2 uses `tslog` library for logging.
+Warp uses `tslog` library for logging.
 By default logger is set to "debug" level, which means that all messages with level "debug" or higher are logged.

 #### Update logger options
 ```typescript